 Kenai Peninsula Guide

-Homer is a town at the bottom of the Kenai and is known for its deep sea fishing and relaxed vibe.
+Homer is a town towards the bottom part of the Kenai Peninsula and is known for its deep-sea fishing and relaxed vibe.

-The Homer Alaska Spit is where you will find fishing boats that you can go out on fishing (paid) trips and there’s restaurants, coffeeshops, and bars to relax at.
+The Homer Spit is where you will find most fishing boats that you can go out on fishing trips and there are restaurants, coffee shops, and bars to relax at when there.